Masterofhak1/groundshattering-thesis-surge-arresters/README.md

 ```python
 window_size = int(round(0.0001 * Fs))
 ```
 `0.0001` is the window size selected.
 If you *decrease* the window size to e.g. `0.001`, you're averaging fewer samples which would aggressively smoothen your waveforms and you could lose crucial waveform information (like peaks, transients and noise).
-Likewise if you *increase* the window size to `0.00001*Fs`, you're averaging across a larger number of samples.
+Conversely, if you *increase* the window size to `0.00001*Fs`, you're averaging across a larger number of samples.

 You will need to adjust this rectangular window size based on the -3dB roll-off of your low pass filter.
 In the code, the LPF was 5kHz, hence the 100 µs size.